hoangduytranuk/blender_manual/blender_docs/manual/scene_layout/object/editing/transform/basics.rst

 There are multiple ways to transform an element which include:

 - The keyboard shortcut.
-- The menu in the header or the Transform panel in the Tool Shelf.
+- The menu in the header.
-- The :doc:`3D Transform Manipulator </scene_layout/object/editing/transform/control/manipulators>`
+- The :doc:`3D Transform Gizmos </scene_layout/object/editing/transform/control/gizmos>`.
-  widget.
 - The :doc:`Transform panel </scene_layout/object/properties/transforms>`
   in the Sidebar region or the Object tab.